foogaro/redis-sleight-of-hand/README.md

 ```

 ## Conclusion
-The client application can now benefit from a trasparent and additional layer which automatically caches the requests based on the uri.
+The client application can now benefit from a transparent and additional layer which automatically caches the requests based on the uri.